EasonTT/QtOpenGLTutorials/Code/Tutorial1/Tutorial1/README.md

 ![](https://github.com/jingyangcarl/QtOpenGLTutorials/blob/master/Code/Tutorial1/Tutorial1/result.jpg)

 # Solution Introduction
-This tutorial solution is used to build up an template for using OpenGL with Qt
+This tutorial solution is used to build up an template for using OpenGL with Qt, and display a simple cube with texture;

 # Solution Environment:
 * Windows 10